As multicellular computing becomes more and more complex, we

 cyber-criminals, rogue employees and hobbyist hackers.

-One idea for defending such system is to somehow mimic the way an immune system distinguishes between self and non-self, protecting the one and killing the other.
+One oft proposed idea for defending such systems is to somehow mimic the way an immune system distinguishes between self and non-self, protecting the one and killing the other.
 The underlying assumption in the immune system metaphor is that a biological "self" is a collection of cells with the right genetic IDs.
 Therefore, determining self is just a matter of "checking the IDs" of all the cells.
 In the case of multicellular computing, this would perhaps be done via certificates or other nominally incorruptible and unforgeable tokens.
 But that's not as straightforward as people often assume.

 The collection of Metazoan cells that descend from a fertilized egg is only part of the genetic identity of the organism.
 Cows for example absolutely require gut bacteria to digest their cellulose-laden diets and those bacteria depend upon their host to provide the cellulose they feed on.
 So the genetic identity of cows must also include their gut bacteria.
 A Metazoan therefore needs to distinguish its own cells from dangerous bacteria or virus infected cells, but it must not eliminate the beneficial single-cell partners it relies upon.

 Multicellular organisms are ecologies in which many various species of single-cell organisms play vital cooperative roles.
-The ecology, of various microbial species living in or on a multicellular organism is called it's microbiome.
+The ecology of various microbial species living in or on a multicellular organism is called it's microbiome.
 The human microbiome contains more than ten thousand species of bacteria and yeasts that cohabit our bodies and play beneficial roles.
 The body contains trillions of microorganisms-outnumbering human cells by 10 to 1.
-It now is clear that "...microbes contribute more genes responsible for human survival than humans contribute."
+It now is clear that "...microbes contribute more genes responsible for human survival than do our parents genomes."